-We did not declare or pay any cash dividends on our common stock during 2016 and 2015.
-We currently anticipate that we will retain any future cash flow to fund our operations and expansion of our business, to pay down debt, or to repurchase stock.
+We did not declare or pay any cash dividends on our common stock during 2017 and 2016.
+We currently anticipate that we will retain any future cash flow to fund our operations and expansion of our business or to to pay down debt.
 In addition, our credit agreement may limit us from declaring or paying any dividends or making any other repurchases on any of our shares under certain circumstances, and are subject to the leverage ratio under our credit agreement.